Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Experiments

-To further validate these findings, we evaluate the strategies on a deep learning task using the ResNet-18 model~\cite{he2016deep} on the CIFAR-10 dataset.
+To further validate the results, we evaluate the strategies on a deep learning task using the ResNet-18 model~\cite{he2016deep} on the CIFAR-10 dataset.
 The performance of Strategy I and Strategy II in Algorithm~\ref{alg:weight_dpsgd} is measured by the weighted average instantaneous loss $\sum_{i=1}^n \frac{\lambda_i}{n} f_i(\theta_i^{(t)};\xi_i^{(t)})$ across nodes.
-The loss curves are smoothed using a $30$-iteration moving average (interval loss) and averaged over six random seeds, as shown in Figures~\ref{fig:weight1_cifar} and \ref{fig:weight2_cifar}.

-We observe that Strategy~II consistently outperforms Strategy~I across different network topologies: even in cases where the doubly stochastic matrix $W^{\mathrm{ds}}$ has a larger spectral gap.
-This highlights the dominant impact of non-self-adjointness on the convergence rate.
-Under various weights and topologies, Strategy~II maintains its advantage over Strategy~I. Complete test accuracies and additional results on other topologies are provided in Appendix~\ref{app:cifar}.
+The loss curves are averaged over $6$ random seeds and smoothed with a $30$-iteration moving average.
+Figure~\ref{fig:cifar_all} shows that Strategy~II consistently achieves lower interval loss than Strategy~I across different weights and topologies.
+The advantage expands in the $32-$node setting under $\lambda_C$, implying that the performance gap is not limited to the 16-node case.
+Moreover, Strategy~II can remain faster even when $W^{\mathrm{ds}}$ has a larger spectral gap, supporting our conclusion that convergence is affected not only by spectral gaps, but also by the self-adjointness structure and the resulting multiplicative constants.
+Complete test accuracies and additional topology results are provided in Appendix~\ref{app:cifar}.